Excellent by All Accounts

 The Support Needed to Succeed

-There are several other factors that account for our exceptional reputation and they are worth considering when comparing Business programs.
+There are several other factors that account for our exceptional reputation and they are worth considering when comparing Business degree programs.
 Among them:

 - As an undergraduate-only institution, our students are taught by full-time faculty whose main focus is teaching and advising.
 Our faculty bring both solid academic credentials and business experience into the classroom, and provide individual attention to students through academic advising and career mentoring.